php-fig/fig-standards/proposed/module-identification.md

 - Modules MUST have a name unique within their VendorID.

-- The modules name shall be short and reasonable.
+- The modules name SHALL be short and reasonable.

-- The version number MUST be part of the modules identification.
+- The version number MUST be part of the modules identification and MUST follow [Semver][].

-- An additional classifier shall be used to divide different bundles of the same module.

-### 1.1 Example
+### 1.1 Examples

-Vendor ID = Zend
+    VendorID = Zend
-Module ID = Framework
+    ModuleID = Framework
+    Version = 2.1.0

+    VendorId = org.mycompany
+    ModuleId = WebsiteLibrary
+    Version = 1.0.0-beta.2

+    VendorId = SomeVendor
+    ModuleId = SomeModule
-Version = 2.1
+    Version = 2.4.1-snapshot.1

 2. Wording
 ----------

-### 2.1 Module
+### 2.1 Module/ Package

-A module is a bundled package of files (f.e. php classes, php scripts, documents, web files, templates).
+A module or package is a bundled package of files (f.e. php classes, php scripts, documents, web files, templates).

-The following wording for types of modules is used:
+The following wording for types of modules is used (see [Composer][]):
 - "Library" is a bundle of php classes.
+- "Metapackage" is a bundle of other libraries that does not have any php classes on its own.
+- "Installer" is a package to extend the installer functionality and tell the installer how to handle a specific module type.
 - "Application" is set of classes and scripts that provides user access (f.e. cli, web)

 ### 2.2 Vendor

 A vendor is a unique identification of a modules author.
 See [PSR-0][].

 ### 2.3 Module Identification

-The set of rules to identify a module.
+The unique identification of a module.
+A set of rules for identifying a module.

 ### 2.4 Framework